mappls-api/mappls-rest-apis/mappls-driving-range-polygon-api/readme.md

 ![](https://mappls-api.github.io/mappls-rest-apis/images/driving-range-polygon1.gif)

+> In the above clip, you can see the driving range calculated from Bhuntar Airport, Kullu for a 30 mins (purple) and a 60 mins (pink) driving range.

 ## Getting Access

 Before using the Plugin in the your solution, please ensure that the related access is enabled in the [Mappls Console](https://apis.mappls.com/console/), in the same project you set up for the Maps SDK.